francocerino/BlockchainTracer/README.md

  - Improve supply chain traceability.
  - Save important data of scientific studies.
  - Proof of authorship.
 Trace results with an address and a timestamp.
- - Any text.
+ - Text.
- - What you want.
+ - User-defined applications.

 ## Machine Learning traceability and reproducibility